veraison/veraison/docs/project-overview.md

 * The implementation of the API will be extensible to new formats & scenarios (e.g. encrypted tokens) using user defined plugins
 * The Appraisal Policy for the submitted evidence can be specified as a policy using the OPA (Open Policy Agent) language 'rego'.
 A plugin point for code, to support complex appraisal, will also be available.
 * The Policy can access Reference Values or Endorsements required to support the Appraisal by specifying queries
-* The API will record basic metrics for integration into deployment operational schemes
+* The API will record basic metrics for integration into the operational monitoring of deployments
 * In addition to the direct Verification of the supplied evidence, further policy can be deployed to add 'Derived Claims' to the Attestation results.

 ### Scope - Provisioning